javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 <h4 id="comparision-graphs">Comparision</h4>

-Both tools succeeded to reconstruct the correct object graph.
+Both tools have succeeded to reconstruct the correct object graph.
 Thorin’s version is wired with the right Aragorn’s version, which is wired with the right
 Gandalf’s version.
-Believe or not, this reconstruction is not trivial because it’s implemented atop of an ordinary SQL database which has no time dimension.
+Believe or not, this reconstruction is not trivial because it’s implemented atop of an ordinary SQL database which is unaware of time dimensions.

 **Performance** benchmark is beyond the scope of this article.
 When you try to reconstruct large object graphs on a production database,